Hadryan/Photobase/README.md

 Web platform for buying/selling photos.
 (JAX-RS, Angular 1.2, MySQL)

 ## Overview
-Photobase is a SPA (single page application) and provides an extensive list of webshop functionalities, with multiple types of users.<br>
+Photobase provides an extensive list of webshop functionalities, with multiple types of users.
+It is a single page application (SPA).<br>
 Users can browse the gallery and author profiles, and add photos to their shopping cart.
 After registration user account activation is required (with link via email - Gmail API).
 Sold photos are delivered and the authors notified by email.